Skip to content

 # df is DataFrame[Users] — the type checker knows the schema

-The read_parquet function validates the data against the schema and returns a DataFrame[Users] with the Polars backend attached.
+The read_parquet function returns a DataFrame[Users] with the Polars backend attached.
+When validation is enabled, it also checks that the data matches the schema.

 3. Transform with type safety